technicalflow/docker/README.md

 # My docker test environment
+Most of the photos can be found on https://hub.docker.com/u/techfellow
+### centosssh
+    This container doesn't do anything except run the sshd daemon.
+    It can be used as an isolated environment accessed remotely to retrieve or drop files for archival.
+    Volume-mounted storage can be provided as persistent storage.
 ### code-on-lan
     My version of VS Code server for web for AMD64 and ARM architectures Installs Docker Client, Terraform and Powershell with Az module